bunnydeviloper/cs10/Udacity/7-unit-test/022-write-test.md

 ### Another spec
 ### Removing redundant code
 ### Testing asynchronous code
+* we need to inform the testing framework that our async fn has completed

 ### Writing and asynchronous test
 ### Quiz: running our first async test
 ### Correcting our asynchoronous test